 Maintaining a healthy body weight is important for the health of our spine, joints and tendons.
 Carrying extra weight around our belly leads to increased inflammation in our body that can affect our bodies structures such as discs, joints, muscles and tendons, and make them more sensitive.
 Reducing this weight has been shown to reduce pain associated with chronic pain conditions.

 For simple sprains and strains we usually only need a short consultation with you (30 minutes).
 We will examine and treat you and set you up with a plan to self-manage your condition.

 For others with more complex, disabling or long-standing problems this journey may take up to 3-4 months.
 We strongly recommend 60 minutes for the initial appointment.
 Our approach is to put you in the drivers seat, and this may take 4-10 sessions over this period of time.
 It takes time to build confidence and trust in the body and reduce sensitivity in our body’s structures when they have built up over time.
 At Body Logic Physiotherapy we have a number of specialist, post-graduate and senior physiotherapists who can take you on this journey.

 We know that the best way to manage pain is to understand its complexity, develop strategies to control it, and learn ways to get back to the things in life we enjoy.

-For more information on pain management contact us today!
+For more information on pain management and to get in touch with our pain management clinic, contact us today!